Jim McKeever: Club

 In the late 1940s he was asked to play an important game for the Newbridge minor team and despite Ballymaguigan having recently been set up he decided to stay with the Newbridge club for the time being.
 He won the first two of his three Derry Senior Football Championship medals with the club in 1948 and 1950.
 While at college in England he lined out for the Leicester Young Ireland's club and during his time in Downpatrick (1953–1956), he played for the Downpatrick club.

 From 1957 onwards he played for his native Ballymaguigan.
 Winning the South Derry Championship in 1957 (where McKeever excelled in the final), Ballymaguigan qualified for the Derry Championship final (the Derry Championship was not open-draw until 1958, up to then separate South Derry, North Derry and Derry City Championships were played with the three winners then battling it out for the [All-]Derry Senior Football Championship).
 They were beaten by Ballerin in the Derry decider, also finishing Derry Championship runners-up to Bellaghy in 1958 and 1961.
-The 1961 final did not place, Ballymaguigan had asked the County Board to delay the match, as some players were unavailable, the County Board refused and awarded the title to Bellaghy.
+The 1961 final did not take place, Ballymaguigan had asked the County Board to delay the match, as some players were unavailable, the County Board refused and awarded the title to Bellaghy.
 In 1958, the club however did win the Seán Larkin Cup, which had replaced the South Derry Championship – and retained it the following year.
-Despite losing the disappointment of losing three Championship final in a few years, the club won their only Derry Senior Championship to date in 1962 against Castledawson, with McKeever being an important part of the team.
-His brothers Dennis, Eddie and Frank also won county medals with the club that year, while another brother, Seán, also played for The 'Quiggan at a time.
+Despite the disappointment of losing three Championship finals in a few years, the club won their only Derry Senior Championship to date in 1962 against Castledawson, with McKeever being an important part of the team.
+His brothers Dennis, Eddie and Frank also won county medals with the club that year, while another brother, Seán, also played for The 'Quiggan at the time.
 Ballymaguigan also won the Derry Senior League in 1962, giving the club a famous double.
 They went that year's league undefeated.
 Ballymaguigan's fortunes took a downturn as the 1960s progressed and were a Junior club by the end of the decade.
 Despite being 39/40?, in 1970 McKeever (who converted seven frees in the last 20 minutes) put in a man of the match display as Ballymaguigan won the South Derry Junior Championship, defeating Greenlough in the final.
 They went on to win the [All-]Derry Junior Championship, beating Drum in the semi-final and Seán Dolans in the final.